-The habanero is named after the Cuban city of La Habana, known here as Havana, because it used to feature in heavy trading there.
+The habanero is named after the Cuban city of La Habana, known in the U.S. as Havana, because it used to feature in heavy trading there.
 It is related to the Scotch bonnet pepper; they have somewhat different pod types but are varieties of the same species and have similar heat levels.

 Habaneros originated in South American regions, but today is more associated with Mexico.
 They grow mainly on the Yucatan Peninsula in Mexico, where it is now thought to have originated, though it also grows in other hot climates including in Belize, in Costa Rica, in parts of the United States, and in Panama where it is known as the aji chombo, as well as man parts of South America.

 Once the Spanish had discovered it, they spread it far and wide around the world, so much so that taxonomists in the 18th century thought it originated in China and therefore named it “Capsicum chinense” or the “Chinese pepper.”
 If anything, this pepper’s popularity is even more on the rise today.